 3. No penalties for finding employment.
 To maintain an incentive to work, there won’t be any penalties for people who find work after making their monthly declaration.
 That means you won’t have to repay money you earned that put you above the indexed rate.
 Instead, your payments will just be reduced the next time you make your declaration to reflect your new circumstances.
 We should invest time in helping those who need it, not chasing up miniscule amounts of money from people who have finally found paid work.

 4. Accommodate different living circumstances accurately.
-People living in different areas face different costs.
+The costs of living in a rural or remote community are not the same as living in a metropolitan centre.
+Rental and housing prices vary, and there are often unexpected costs associated with getting access to fresh food and basic necessities.
 We can accommodate these nuances with existing information about cost of living.
 We can also accurately model the changing costs of raising children as families grow and ensure that the arrival of a new baby doesn’t take food from the mouths of their elder siblings.28

 5. A Basic Income works in unison with a Job Guarantee.
 Many people desperately want the connection and sense of contribution that work provides.
 A Job Guarantee is sufficiently flexible to provide people with disabilities or who need workplace support with opportunities to engage and be included in meaningful work in a way that the private sector has historically failed to provide.
 Fewer people will need to access a Basic Income in our world.